 Essential oils: If using essential oils with your clients, assess their potential sensitivity.
 All essential oils are too sensitive to be used directly on the skin, but the carrier oil selected needs to be considered as well.

 BIOTONE products with sensitive skin in mind

-We’ve developed two product lines particularly geared to clients – as well as professionals – who have skin sensitivity issues.
-Our offerings include our Advanced Therapy Massage Creme, Gel and Lotion, They are hypoallergenic, unscented, paraben-free and free from nuts, mineral oils or drying lotions.
+We’ve developed two product lines particularly geared to clients and professionals – who have skin sensitivity issues.
+Our offerings include our Advanced Therapy Massage Creme, Gel, and Lotion, which are hypoallergenic, unscented, paraben-free, and free from nuts, mineral oils, or drying lotions.
 They also contain Apricot, Grapeseed, and Sesame Oils to soothe and moisturize.

 There are a wealth of treatment products on the market.
 Make the right choice when dealing with skin sensitivity issues.